Global Engagement Faculty Grants

 - The Campion Hall (Oxford) Residency enables extended faculty research stays at Oxford University, typically for one semester or during the summer.

-All programs are open to tenure- and non-tenure-line faculty across all of Georgetown’s campuses, as well as GU-Qatar.
+All programs are open to all full-time faculty across all of Georgetown's campuses, as well as GU-Qatar.

 In addition to these general global engagement grants, there is also funding available for supporting research projects related to global health.

 Additional funding opportunities are available through the Office of the Provost.
 The provost awards approximately $1 million annually in institutional grants or fellowships to faculty on the Main Campus, some of which can be used to fund international research and travel.